CAS Center for Writing Policies

 False Representations: You will receive a WARNING notice if you misrepresent yourself in any way when scheduling an appointment.
 Such misrepresentations include, but are not limited to, falsely identifying yourself as another student, falsely identifying yourself as a student in a WR course, falsely identifying yourself as a student in a CAS class, or falsely identifying the WR course in which you are enrolled.
 In certain cases, we may contact the Dean of Students to pursue disciplinary actions against any students who are violating the “Code of Students Responsibilities.”

 Students in CAS courses: Students who are working on a paper or a writing assignment for a CAS course are encouraged to use the Writing Center.
-They should make appointments online for papers from WR / WR Equivalent courses, for other CAS papers, students will need to make a walk-in appointment on the day of the appointment via the Front Desk.
+They should make appointments online for papers from WR / WR Equivalent courses.
+For other CAS papers, students will need to make a walk-in appointment on the day of the appointment at the reception desk, or use the writing services provided by the Educational Resource Center or the College of Communication Writing Center.

 Walk-in Policy: Students working on a paper or a writing assignment for a CAS course may walk-in for an appointment at the Writing Center.
 All walk-ins must first check in at the front desk.
 All walk-ins are on a first-come, first-served basis.

-Lateness: Students who are 15 minutes late for their appointments may have their appointment given over to anyone waiting for a walk-in.
+Lateness: Students who are expecting to be late for their appointment should inform the Writing Center of their expected arrival.
+Students who do not inform the writing center and are 15 minutes late for their appointment, may have their appointment cancelled and given to anyone currently waiting for a walk-in.

 What to Bring